1966 World Series: Game 2

-Boog Powell singled, and then Paul Blair hit a routine fly ball to center, but Willie Davis lost the ball in the sun and both runners were safe on the error.
-Then, Etchebarren hit another fly to center, but Davis bobbled the ball and then dropped it.
-Powell scored on the error, and Davis rushed the throw to third base.
-The throw was high, and Blair scored on the throwing error, Davis' third of the inning - a World Series record that still stands.
-Aparicio then cracked a stand-up double, scoring Etchebarren from third.
-Davis was charged with three errors in this inning alone, a World Series record, and all three runs were unearned.
+Boog Powell led off with a single to left.
+Paul Blair then hit a routine fly ball to center, but Davis lost the ball in the sun and dropped it for an error, putting two runners on with one out.
+Etchebarren then hit another fly to center, but Davis, again battling the sun, bobbled the ball and then dropped it for another error.
+Powell scored on the misplay, while Blair attempted to advance to third base; Davis subsequently released a high, rushed throw over the head of third baseman Gilliam.
+The throwing error - Davis' third of the inning, a World Series record that still stands - allowed Blair to score and Etchebarren to advance to third.
+Aparicio then cracked a stand-up double to drive in Etchebarren.
+All three runs were unearned.